 General Enrollment Period (GEP) - An enrollment period for people who did not sign up for Medicare Part A or Part B during their Initial Enrollment Period.
-It lasts from January through March and coverage becomes effective July 1.
+It lasts from January through March and coverage becomes effective the 1st of the following month.